timbohiatt/gke-at-scale-pulumi/README.md

     Now that we have configured which regions and how many clusters to provision it is time to stand up your infrastructure with Pulumi.

-    To preview and deploy changes, run `pulumi update` and select "yes."
+    To preview and deploy changes, run `pulumi up` and select "yes."

-    The `update` sub-command shows a preview of the resources that will be created and prompts on whether to proceed with the deployment.
+    The `up` sub-command shows a preview of the resources that will be created and prompts on whether to proceed with the deployment.
 Note that the stack itself is counted as a resource, though it does not correspond to a physical cloud resource.